RJVGroup/PokeAPI-Project/README.md

-# Roguelite game using PokeAPI
+# Roguelike game using PokeAPI

 We were tasked to build an application using the PokeAPI.
 We decided to create a Roguelite game using the information provided by the API.
 Our basic rest services are controlled by a springboot application and the game is controlled on the front end using a React application.